OlivierRevial/merge-yml/README.md

 Merge multiple YML files into a single file, optionnaly writing the result in a destination file

-This code is largely inspired from Jonathan Cobb "merge-yml" module here.
+This code is largely inspired from [Jonathan Cobb "merge-yml" module](https://github.com/cobbzilla/merge-yml).

-(c) Copyright 2013 Olivier Revial.
+(c) Copyright 2017 Olivier Revial.
 This code is available under the Apache License, version 2: http://www.apache.org/licenses/LICENSE-2.0.html

 ## Build